pierrz/brif/README.md

 #### Backend
 You should use the `main` branch, other branches being used for development purpose.

-Fetch all the Git LFS resources: `git lfs fetch --all && git lfs pull`
+Fetch all the Git LFS resources: `git lfs install && git lfs fetch --all && git lfs pull`

-You might have to tweak the `volumes` of the `brif_nginx` service to import your own certificate provider directory.
+You might have to tweak the `volumes` of the `nginx` service to import your own certificate provider directory.

 for a live deployment, you might have to create the required `nginx` [configuration files](setup/nginx):
 - `certificate.json`